YaminiRC12/JSON-based_IMS_ETG-Internship-Mini-Project/README.md

-### Stationary Invertory Management System <br>
+### Stationary Inventory Management System <br>

-The compelete **Stationary Invertory Management System** is built using python json file.
+The complete **Stationary Inventory Management System** is built using python json file.
 Inventory consists of 30 stationary items and each item has following attributes: having 5 attributes namely:<br>
 ```
 1. Name